TelemetryHarbor/harbor-docs/docs/integrations/linux-monitoring.md

 ---
 sidebar_position: 4
 title: Linux System Monitoring
-description: Set up a Linux agent to send system metrics (CPU, RAM, Disk) to Telemetry Harbor.
+description: Set up a Linux agent to send system metrics (CPU, RAM, Disk) to Harbor Scale.
 ---

 # Linux System Monitoring

-This guide explains how to set up a lightweight monitoring agent on your Linux servers to collect various system metrics and send them to Telemetry Harbor.
+This guide explains how to set up a lightweight monitoring agent on your Linux servers to collect various system metrics and send them to Harbor Scale.
 This allows you to centralize monitoring, create custom dashboards in Grafana, and set up alerts for your Linux infrastructure.

 **_Repo Link:_** https://github.com/harborscale/harbor-linux-monitor